izzeddin62/alu-shell/init_files_variables_and_expansions/README.md

 The script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 ### 9-divide_and_rule
 The script prints the result of POWER divided by DIVIDE, followed by a new line.
+### 10-love_exponent_breath
+The script displays the result of BREATH to the power LOVE.